-This should be established so that you can keep your tank working properly, and also maintain the lifespan of your septic leach field.
-An inadequately maintained tank will lead to a breakdown of the leach field resulting in higher cost down the road.
+This should be established so that you can keep your tank working properly and also maintain the lifespan of your septic leach field.
+An inadequately maintained tank will lead to a breakdown of the leach field, resulting in higher costs down the road.
 Having your tank pumped regularly is also a good way to prevent a septic tank smell in your house.

 Septic Tank Camouflage

-We recently bought a rock cover from Dekorra and we absolutely love it.
-Normally these kinds of rocks are fairly obvious that they are fake but the ones from Dekorra are amazing.
-If you are looking to hide your tank lid then look now further than Amazon to get a larger look or to purchase click on the link below to go to Amazon.
+We recently bought a rock cover from Dekorra, and we absolutely love it.
+Normally these kinds of rocks are fairly obvious that they are fake, but the ones from Dekorra are amazing.
+If you are looking to hide your tank lid, then look no further than Amazon to get a larger look or to purchase; click on the link below to go to Amazon.

 Septic Tank Insurance

 It’s always a good idea to make sure your insurance policy for your home covers your tank.
 Common issues that can arise from the tank are when the pump fails, and the tank starts to flow back into the house.
 This usually will happen at the lowest drain, such as a shower or bathtub.

 The best thing to do is to call your insurance company and ask them if your policy covers septic system failure and sewage backup.
 Many insurance policies will require a writer on top of the home policy to cover such things.
 It’s an extra cost, but pumps fail, and it’s a better thing to have than to risk.